 Section 5 of the act thus authorizes collaborative law in pending proceedings and stays case management and intervention.
 It provides exceptions for proceedings required to protect safety and for resumption of case management after collaborative law terminates.
+In addition, the act authorizes courts to approve settlements entered into as a result of collaborative law.
 It is based on court rules and statutes recognizing collaborative law in a number of jurisdictions.
 See CAL.
 FAM.
 CODE § 2013 (2007); N.C.
 GEN. STAT. §§ 50-70 -79 (2006); TEX.
 FAM.
 CODE §§ 6.603, 153.0072 (2006); CONTRA COSTA, CA., LOCAL CT.
 RULE 12.5 (2007); L.A., CAL., LOCAL CT.
 RULE, ch.
 14, R. 14.26 (2007); S.F., CAL., UNIF.
 LOCAL RULES OF CT.
 R. 11.17 (2006); SONOMA COUNTY, CAL., LOCAL CT.
 RULE 9.25 (2006); EAST BATON ROUGE, LA., UNIF.
 RULES FOR LA.
 DIST.
 CT. tit.
 IV, § 3 (2005); UTAH, CODE OF JUD.
 ADMIN. ch.
 4, art.
-5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution of Marriage Cases (June 25, 2007).
+5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution of Marriage Cases (June 25, 2007) MINN.
+R. GEN. PRAC 111.05 & 304.05 (2008).

-"Imputed" Disqualification of Collaborative Lawyers Law Firm
+"Imputed" Disqualification of Collaborative Lawyer's Law Firm

 Section 6 extends the disqualification requirement to "substantially related matters" as well as the "matter" described in the collaborative law participation agreement.
 It also adapts the rule of "imputed disqualification" by extending the disqualification requirement to the collaborative lawyer's law firm in addition to the lawyer him or herself.
-Imputed disqualification is supported by the basic principle of professional responsibility that "[w]hile lawyers are associated in a firm, none of them shall knowingly represent a client when any one of them practicing alone would be prohibited from doing so" MODEL RULES OF PROF'L CONDUCT R. 1.10(a) (2002).
+Imputed disqualification is supported by the basic principle of professional responsibility that "[w]hile lawyers are associated in a firm, none of them shall knowingly represent a client when any one of them practicing alone would be prohibited from doing so ...."
+MODEL RULES OF PROF'L CONDUCT R. 1.10(a) (2002).
 The comment to this Rule states: "[t]he rule of imputed disqualification stated in paragraph (a) gives effect to the principle of loyalty to the client as it applies to lawyers who practice in a law firm.
 Such situations can be considered from the premise that a firm of lawyers is essentially one lawyer for purposes of the rules governing loyalty to the client, or from the premise that each lawyer is vicariously bound by the obligation of loyalty owed by each lawyer with whom the lawyer is associated."
 MODEL RULES OF PROF'L CONDUCT R. cmt.
 1.10[2] (2002).